EasyRPG/EV0002/README.md

    wordpress.com.
 Currently, it does not display full information, as the hooks are limited to specific fields.

+ * plugins/playstore_reviews.rb:

+   Uses the Google PlayStore API (pulled with a timer) to provide channel notifications, when someone adds a new review or updates an old review for our Android app.

 [webchat]: https://webchat.freenode.net/?channels=easyrpg
 [cinch]: https://github.com/cinchrb/cinch
 [ev0001]: https://github.com/EasyRPG/EV0001